phillipsacademyandover/andover-cm-templates/README.md

 We like custom fonts.
 Feel free to use custom fonts in email as the design purposes.
 Custom font usage will need to be approved by Andover Communications.

 #### Andover Seal & Wordmark
 The Andover seal and wordmark must be used as provided.
 The Andover seal must not be used alone, EVER.
-The Andover wordmark can be used on its own in the absence of the seal and wordmark or if the seal and wordmark are used elsewhere in the email.
+The Andover wordmark can be used on its own in the absence of the seal and wordmark or if the seal and wordmark is used elsewhere in the email.

 * Andover Seal & Wordmark: <a href="/html/images/andover-sealwordmark-2x.png">PNG</a>
 * Andover Wordmark: <a href="/html/images/andover-wordmark-2x.png">PNG</a>

 #### Andover Header
 The standard Andover header should appear on all templates.
 The branding element font must not be changed.
-Any template without the use of the standard header or alterations to the header will need to be approved by Andover Communications.
+Any template without the use of the standard header will need to be approved by Andover Communications.

 * Andover Header: <a href="/html/default__module__andover--header.html">HTML</a>, <a href="/kit/partials/default__module__andover--header.kit">KIT</a>
 * Alumni + Giving Header: <a href="/html/default__module__alumni-giving--header.html">HTML</a>, <a href="/kit/partials/default__module__alumni-giving--header.kit">KIT</a>